madzadev/voice-cue/README.md

+# Introducing AudioCue

-AudioCue - Explore audio context with category cues
+AudioCue - Explore audio like never before

 With AudioCue you can save time and skip to important parts with just a click.;

+## About

-# Features
+## Features

-1. General stats ()
+1. General stats
 2. Sentiment analysis
 3. Word cloud generation
 4. Entity name recognition
+5. Activity tracking
-   5 Speech playback
+6. Speech recognition
-   6 Interactive transcript
+7. Interactive transcript
+8. Cue word usage
+9. Waveform preview
+10. Audio controls
-   7 Drag and drop select
+11. Drag and drop support
-   8 Supported formats MP3 and Wav
+12. Upload both MP3 and WAV
-   9 Waveform preview audio
-   10 Audio controls
-   11
-   12
-   13
-   14
-   15 Fully responsive
+13. Fully responsive
-   16 Colorful UI for easier
+14. Colorful UI for easier

+## Tech stack

+NextJS - React application framework
+Deepgram -
+GitHub - To host the code
+Netlify - To deploy the project
+ESLint, prettier - For linting and code formatting Namecheap - For custom subdomain (configured on Netlify)

+## Licence

+AudioCue is an open source project.
+The feature requests are welcome.

+The project is under the terms of [MIT license](https://choosealicense.com/licenses/mit/).

 punctuate=true, add Uppercase and periods for sentences. diarize=true, adds "speaker": 1